-Student tuition and fees are due in full one week before the first day of classes each semester.
+Student tuition and fees are due in full by the first day of classes each semester.
 Students must pay the billed amount in full as scheduled to avoid financial penalties.
 It is the student's responsibility to review the Student Portal to verify class registration, balance due, and payment deadlines.
 A student may not proceed from one semester or session to the next without having fully paid all outstanding tuition, fees and other charges or payments owed to the university.
 Any exceptions must have prior approval of the administration.

 Students are responsible for activating and checking their campus e-mail accounts to receive official university communications.
-Failure to receive a reminder bill confirming charges does not waive the requirement for making payment by the payment deadline each semester.
+Failure to receive an email reminder about pending charges does not waive the requirement for making payment by the payment deadline each semester.